English as an Additional Language (EAL)

 If you have any questions, please contact the school office and a member of staff will be happy to help.

-At Boundary, we use the Bell Foundation award winning EAL Assessment Framework For Schools.
+At Boundary, we use a bespoke assessment framework, created in-house, based the Bell Foundation award winning EAL Assessment Framework For Schools.

 This allows us to assess progression in EAL learners over time in Listening, Speaking, Reading and Viewing, and Writing.
 The assessment framework adopts a classroom-friendly, curriculum- language integrated approach.